JSimai/Lyrebird-Techincal/README.md

 # Mockingbird

-A simplified health consultations app that allows users to write notes, start consultations, generate placeholder summaries, and more.
-Built with React Native and Expo.
-While optimized for web usage, the app is also fully functional on mobile devices as a native app in Expo Go.
+A simplified health consultations app that allows users to write notes, start consultations, generate transcripts and summaries, and more.
+Built with React Native, Expo, Express and Prisma.

 ## Project Overview

 This application allows users to:
 - Start and stop consultation recordings.
 - Write notes before and during consultations.
-- Generate placeholder summaries for consultations.
+- Generate transcripts and summaries for consultations.
 - View consultation history.

 ## Technical Stack